wescale/k8s-advanced-training/Operators/README.md

 kubectl apply -f root-secret.yaml
 ```

-Then we will deploy the ressource MysqlCluster to create the database cluster
+Then we will deploy the resource MysqlCluster to create the database cluster

 ```sh
 kubectl apply -f cluster.yaml